sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/troubleshoot-failed-pi-mapping.md

 If you encounter an error message and the PI to OCS Configuration Utility crashes after an attempt to create or edit a PI mapping, follow these steps to troubleshoot and correct the issue:

 1. Take one of the following steps:

-    1. Reinstall the PI to OCS Agent with a service account that has access to the configured Data Archive.
+    a) Reinstall the PI to OCS Agent with a service account that has access to the configured Data Archive.

-    1. Add a different Data Archive that the service account has permission to access.
+    b) Add a different Data Archive that the service account has permission to access.

 1. Relaunch the PI to OCS Configuration Utility: Click the Windows start button, then **OSIsoft** > **PI to OCS Configuration Utility**.
 1. Succesfully connect and authenticate to OCS.
 1. In the PI to OCS Configuration utility, click the pencil icon to the right of the **PI Mapping** field.